Hauptman-Woodward/Marco_Polo/sphinx/future_maintainers.rst

 I used on Ubuntu, Mac and Windows to generate exe files.
 It should be noted that the exe will be specific to the operating system you create it on.
 A Polo exe created on Windows will only work on Windows machines.
-Despite it's file extention, the  :code:`.spec` file is really a python script that passes information along to pyinstaller.
+Despite it's file extension, the  :code:`.spec` file is really a python script that passes information along to pyinstaller.

 Running pyinstaller using the :code:`.spec` file is actually